Blog

 • Channeling Cellular Energy into Immune Function.
 When dealing with a threat, the cell stops any cellular functions that are irrelevant to the situation and channels all excess energy reserves toward helping the immune system.
 The mitochondria are responsible for producing the energy that powers everything a cell does in the form of ATP.
 Mitochondria are able to move around inside cells and are shuttled off along with extra ATP to the part of the cell that is experiencing a safety breach.[14]

-• Antioxidant production and conservation.
-If there are enough nutrients available, the innate part of each cell will start to up the production of cellular antioxidants, such as glutathione, catalase and superoxide dismutase.
+• Antioxidant Production and Conservation.
+If there are enough nutrients available, the innate part of each cell will start to up the production of cellular antioxidants, such as glutathione, catalase, and superoxide dismutase.
 Antioxidants counter the damage done by free radicals by binding to and neutralizing them, rendering them non-reactive.
 Some dietary antioxidants, like Vitamin E and C, are stored by cells in order to protect and conserve the ones they make.
-In this way, energy, nutrients and damage to the cell are greatly spared and the immune system’s effectiveness is enhanced.[15]
+In this way, energy, nutrients, and damage to the cells are greatly spared, and the immune system’s effectiveness is enhanced.[15]

 4. Regeneration

-The immune system is very much involved in the process of regeneration[16].
-After receiving an immune offense such as a wound or an infection, the affected area is left vulnerable and needs to be restored to ensure the body remains protected.
-[17]
+The immune system is highly involved in the process of regeneration.[16]
+After receiving an immune offense such as a wound or an infection, the affected area is left vulnerable and needs to be restored to ensure the body remains protected.[17]

-The following are ways in which the innate immune facilitates regeneration:
+The following are ways in which the innate immune system facilitates regeneration:

 • Removal of Debris.
-Immune cells work fast and furiously to clean up during and after an immune offense has taken place.
+Immune cells work responsively to clean up during and after an immune offense has taken place.
 Cell debris and toxins are engulfed by immune cells before being broken down for convenient removal from the body.
 This makes way for new growth and minimizes further damage.

 5. Gut Microbiome